Last Minute Sub Team Information

 "Last minute" openings will include open assignments for which we directly call for on the same day of the absence.
 Any calls that occur on a day prior to the absence will not be considered a "last minute" assignment.

 Question 6--What will be my rate of pay for jobs that I accept that are not considered "last minute?"

-$95 per day or $47.50 per half day; this includes pay for assignments in aide positions.
-However, if multiple openings exist, aide positions will not likely be considered the most critical and therefore not likely to qualify as one of the required 20 last minute jobs during a 9 week period.
+Half day proration will apply for half-day jobs.
+Rates do include pay for assignments in aide positions.
+However, it is not likely that aide positions be considered the most critical and therefore not likely to qualify as one of the required 20 last minute jobs during a 9 week period.

 Question 7--Do I have to accept last minute jobs over the phone when an HR staff member calls directly?